 ADS-B Privacy

-To address privacy concerns, FAA has initiated the Privacy ICAO aircraft address (PIA) program to improve the privacy of the following eligible aircraft:
+To address privacy concerns, the FAA offers the Privacy International Civil Aviation Organization (ICAO) Address (PIA) program to improve the privacy of the following eligible aircraft:

-The PIA program enables interested aircraft owners to request an alternate, temporary ICAO aircraft address, which will not be assigned to the owner in the Civil Aviation Registry (CAR).
+The PIA program enables interested aircraft owners to request an alternate, temporary ICAO aircraft address, which will not be assigned to the owner in the Civil Aircraft Registry (CAR).

 PIA Program Steps